gildor2/UEViewer/readme.txt

 Changes:
 ~~~~~~~~
+15.05.2009
+- implemented support for Zlib-compressed UE3 packages

+14.05.2009
+- implemented support for Blacksite: Area 51 packages

+08.05.2009
+- implemented support for Huxley

+07.05.2009
+- better game root autodetection when "-path" is not specified

 06.05.2009
 - implemented StaticMesh support for UT2003/2004 and UE2Runtime
 - added "-nostat" command line switch to disable StaticMesh loading